-We will not maintain ratings on securities in a structure29 with the following characteristics:
+We do not assign nor maintain ratings on securities backed by US residential mortgage loans in a structure - defined as a group of securities that share support - with the following characteristics:

-- 1. For structures that do not have effective support mechanisms, such as credit enhancement floors or reserve fund floors: once any of the underlying pools has decreased to an Effective Number30 of borrowers of 3031 or below; and - For structures with reserve fund or credit enhancement floors that partially compensate for the increased exposure to single borrowers: once any of the underlying pools has decreased to an Effective Number of borrowers of 1532 or below.
+Structures without support mechanisms, such as a credit enhancement floor or reserve fund floor, when any of the underlying pool(s) has decreased to an effective number of borrowers or loans of 30 or below.
+If we cannot obtain the effective number, we will use a threshold of 45 instead.

+Structures with a reserve fund or credit enhancement floor, which partially compensates for the increased exposure to single borrowers, when any of the underlying pool(s) has decreased to an effective number of borrowers or loans of 15 or below.
+If we cannot obtain the effective number, we will use a threshold of 25 instead.

-However, we will make exceptions for securities with ratings that do not rely on our assessment of individual obligor creditworthiness, such as those that benefit from a full and unconditional third-party guarantee, whether at pool or bond level,33 or for securities that benefit from full cash collateralization.
+However, we make exceptions for securities with ratings that do not rely on our assessment of individual obligor creditworthiness, such as those that benefit from a full and unconditional third-party guarantee, whether at pool or security level, or for securities that benefit from full cash collateralization.
+For securities with full support from a guarantor, we apply the rating that is the higher of the support provider's rating and the published or unpublished underlying rating, if any, in accordance with the approach outlined in "Guarantees, Letters of Credit and Other Forms of Credit Substitution Methodology."